Oxford Martin School

-The Oxford Martin School is a research and policy unit based in the Social Sciences Division of the University of Oxford.
-It was founded in June 2005 as the James Martin 21st Century School and is located in the original building of the Indian Institute.
+The Oxford Martin School is an interdisciplinary research institute at the Social Sciences Division of the University of Oxford in Oxford, England.
+Founded in June 2005, it supports research into issues such as climate change, food systems, artificial intelligence, pandemic preparedness, economic inequality and biodiversity loss.

+The School is located in the former building of the Indian Institute on Broad Street, Oxford.
 It is named after its benefactor, James Martin, author of the books The Wired Society and The Meaning of the 21st Century.
-Its director is Charles Godfray, who took up the post in February 2018.
+Its director is Sir Charles Godfray, who took up the post in February 2018.

-'Finding solutions to the world's most urgent problems' is the stated mission of the Oxford Martin School.

 History

-The Oxford Martin School was founded in 2005 after author James Martin donated over £70 million, (Note: The Times reported that the donation was £74 million.
-The Guardian reports that it was £72.5 million.
-The Oxford Student and Cherwell report the donation was £100 million.) the largest benefaction to the University of Oxford in its more than 900-year history.
+The Oxford Martin School was founded in 2005 as the James Martin 21st Century School after author James Martin donated over £70 million, at the time the largest benefaction to the University of Oxford in its history.
 The founding director of the School was Ian Goldin who held the post from September 2006 to September 2016.

 The School and the Faculty of Philosophy of the University of Oxford founded the Future of Humanity Institute in 2005.
-In 2010, the School announced the successful outcome of a $100 million matched funding scheme that saw the number of research programmes in the School more than double.
+In 2010, the School announced the successful outcome of a $100 million matched funding scheme, allowing the School to admit 19 new programmes into its portfolio, expanding from its existing base of 10 original institutes.

+As of 2026, the School supports more than 200 researchers working across interdisciplinary programmes focused on global challenges including climate change, food systems, artificial intelligence, pandemic preparedness, economic inequality and biodiversity loss.

+Notable researchers affiliated with the School have included Tim Berners-Lee, Max Roser, Myles Allen, Carl Benedikt Frey, Doyne Farmer, Nigel Shadbolt, Sandra Wachter, Stefan Dercon and Nathalie Seddon.

+Its partners include The Nature Conservancy, Citi and The Rockefeller Foundation.